Master of Public Health

 Degree Requirements

-For the M.P.H., the program of study includes a minimum of 45 semester credit hours of required graduate courses, including foundational, concentration, elective, applied practice experience, and capstone or integrative learning experience courses.
-Within the 45 credit hours, students must also complete 3 credit hours of a supervised, hands-on, real-world public health practice outside of the classroom (i.e., Applied Practice Experience or Practicum), which requires a minimum of 180 hours of practical and real-world field experiences focused on local and regional public health central problems directly relevant to the public health workforce.
+The MPH degree program requires at least 45 semester credit hours of graduate courses, including foundational, concentration, elective, applied practice experience (APE), and integrative learning experience (ILE) courses.
+Within the 45 credit hours, students must complete 3 credit hours of a supervised, hands-on, real-world public health practice (APE or practicum) course outside the classroom.
+The APE requires at least 180 hours of practical and real-world field experiences focused on local community and regional health challenges or issues of public health importance that are directly relevant to the public health workforce.
+In addition, the ILE is a 3 credit hours course that requires students to integrate and synthesize foundational and concentration competencies into a single, high-quality written product.

-To graduate, students must have a minimum cumulative grade point average of 3.0, a minimum average of 3.0 in each concentration course, no more than one "C" in a foundational course, and no incomplete grades in any coursework.
+To graduate, students must have a minimum cumulative grade point average of 3.0 and no incomplete grades in any coursework.

 FallCredit Hours